2020-21 Theme: Confidence

 Grades 3 and 4 have core classes which are taught by two teachers specializing in literacy/social studies or math/science.
 All content subjects are integrated across the curriculum.
 The academic program in 4K-4th grade is held to high standards and focuses on the acquisition of independent work habits, personal responsibility, and relevant learning.

-North Lake School’s third and fourth grade language arts curriculum is derived from the Houghton Mifflin Harcourt JOURNEYS 2014 program.
-Journeys is a K–6 reading program that provides a balanced approach to literacy instruction.
-Journeys digs deeper into complex text and engages students in classroom discussions about essential questions.
-Journeys differentiates to meet all learners’ needs, provides multiple opportunities for learning, and personalizes intervention for specific readers.
-Journeys raises the bar with apps, Interactive Whiteboard Lessons, eTextbooks, online student and teacher collaboration, & research and assessment.
+North Lake School’s third and fourth grade language arts curriculum is derived from the Houghton Mifflin Harcourt (HMH) Into Reading programs.
+This reading program provides a balanced approach to literacy instruction.
+They dig deeper into complex text and engage students in classroom discussions about essential questions.
+HMH provides materials for differentiation to meet all learners’ needs, including multiple opportunities for learning, and personalized intervention for specific readers.
+Into Reading raises the bar with apps, Interactive Whiteboard Lessons, eTextbooks, online student and teacher collaboration, & research and assessment.
 For specific grade learning targets, please contact your child’s teacher.

 Math Expressions (Houghton Mifflin Harcourt) is our math curriculum for third and fourth grade.
 Math Expressions combines the most powerful elements of standards based instruction with the best of traditional approaches.
 Math Expressions uses objects, drawings, conceptual language, and real world situations to help students build mathematical ideas that make sense to them.